vkalia602/cloudflare-takehome/README.md

   - [ ] A web server that can load transaction and account data from the provided files
   - [ ] Account balances are correctly calculated as the sum of all transaction amounts prior to a given date.
   - [ ] A route that accepts an `Account ID` and a `date` as input, and returns the account balance as of that date.
+  - [ ] A way for the user to filter the results to only transactions in a specific region by passing in `region ID`
   - [ ] A route that accepts an `Account ID` and a `named date` as input, and returns the account balance as of that date.

 # Getting Started